Debbieliang9/openvslam/README.md

 # openvslam_ros
-Following the instructions and using the docker image included in this repo, you should be able to run the tracking and mapping algorithm of OpenVSLAM on a `ros-base` system.
+Following the instructions and using the docker image included in this repo, you should be able to run the tracking and mapping algorithm of OpenVSLAM on a `ros-noetic-base` system.
 ---
 ## On the first terminal (terminal A) ##
 ```